dgirdhar/182.-Duplicate-Emails/README.md

 Runtime: 334 ms, faster than 38.07% of MySQL online submissions for Duplicate Emails.
 Memory Usage: 0B, less than 100.00% of MySQL online submissions for Duplicate Emails.

+Version 2:
+Using sub query method, got the following performance numbers.

+Runtime: 257 ms, faster than 98.62% of MySQL online submissions for Duplicate Emails.
+Memory Usage: 0B, less than 100.00% of MySQL online submissions for Duplicate Emails.

 - Dhiraj Girdhar